gentjankolicaj/solid-principles/README.md

 ### Dependency Inversion
-Depend upon abstractions, concretions.This means decoupling of software modules.
+"Depend upon abstractions, concretions".This means decoupling of software modules.
 Instead of high level modules depending on low level modules, both depend on abstractions.

 ## TO SUM IT UP :
 - ### SEPARATE & DECOUPLE AS MUCH AS POSSIBLE (Behaviour & State)
-- ### TO FIND GENERIC PATTERN/FLOW MORE ABSTRACTION THE BETTER IT IS
+- ### TO FIND GENERIC PATTERN/FLOW, MORE ABSTRACTION THE BETTER IT IS